Welcome to Blue Vista Resort on Mayne IslandYour Hub for Exploring and Enjoying British Columbia’s Southern Gulf Islands

 Relax in Comfort at Blue Vista Resort

 Our nine fully furnished housekeeping cottages are nestled beneath towering trees and offer year-round clean and affordable comfort.
-The cottages lie just across a peaceful island lane from the rock-pool filled coastline of Bennett Bay and just a 10 minute stroll to the child friendly Bennett Bay beach and the Gulf Islands National Seashore.
+The cottages lie a brief walk from the rock-pool filled coastline of Bennett Bay and just a 10 minute stroll to the child friendly Bennett Bay beach and the Gulf Islands National Seashore.

 Since the 1960s, family-run Blue Vista Resort has provided year-round visitors a refuge from the busy world.
 The previous decade saw major upgrades and modernizations to the entire resort.
 A children’s play centre now complements the sunny picnic, barbeque and lawn areas and the recent upgrades to the cable TV and WIFI ensure a fast broadband connection to the world you thought you had left behind.

 We encourage you to view the Blue Vista website further and check out details of our individual cottage features, the rates and reservation policies, group bookings, special events and pet policies (only certain cottages are pet-friendly).

 The Magee-Miller Family are the proud owners of the Blue Vista Resort.